Think Ectopic - Saving Lives Together

 Why our Think Ectopic campaign is crucial

 Ectopic pregnancy remains common, affecting around 1 in 80 pregnancies.
-The MBRRACE-UK 2022 Report identified that ectopic pregnancy remains the most frequent cause of maternal death in early pregnancy.
-The latest report shows that the death rate from ectopic pregnancy devastatingly has increased from five women dying to eight and all died within 48 hours of presentation with their ectopic pregnancy.
+The MBRRACE-UK 2024 Report “Saving Lives, Improving Mothers’ Care” identified that ectopic pregnancy remains the most frequent cause of maternal death in early pregnancy.
+You can read our statement on the MBRRACE-UK 2024 Report.

 We at The EPT are supporting families who have lost loved ones through ectopic pregnancy.
 No woman or person should lose their life as a result of ectopic pregnancy.